WATCH: Ziyech scores absolute screamer for Chelsea against Tottenham

 Getty

-Hakim Ziyech curled in a magnificent strike for Chelsea to open the scoring against Tottenham in the pair's Premier League clash on Sunday, to add another superb finish to his collection.
+Hakim Ziyech curled in a magnificent strike for Chelsea to open the scoring against Tottenham in the pair's Premier League clash on Sunday, as the hosts ran out 2-0 victors against their rivals.

-The Morocco international added to his haul for the season with an absolutely outstanding effort from outside the penalty area on the right edge, looping in one of the goals of the season.
+The Morocco international, whose finish was bolstered by Thiago Silva's subsequent effort, added to his haul for the season with an absolutely outstanding goal from outside the penalty area on the right edge, to put the Blues on their path to victory.

 Editors' Picks